 The temperature was warm, but not as hot as it can get (around 42C, or so it is said).
 Quite pleasant indeed.
 The view was nothing short of awesome.
 There are those times when I have the thought “Hey … I am in freakin’ Iceland!”.
 This was very definitely one of those times.
 The setting was perfect.
 Not a soul around.
 The sound of birdsong.
 Low, Icelandic looking landscape all around.
 Tall, snow frosted mountains in the distance.
 Then I thought “Wow … this is really kind of romantic, isn’t it?” … and it was, quite unexpectedly.

 After soaking in the ‘hot spring’ long enough to get wrinkly, we decided it was time to leave.
 We both agreed we could have stayed there for days, it was such a beautiful setting, and quite enchanting.
 Drying off and donning our clothing, we set off back toward the spot where the car was parked.

 As we returned along the gravel road back to the ‘malbik’, we spotted some horses grazing at the roadside, and decided to spend a few moments horse-gazing.
 I am personally rather partial to the Icelandic horse.
 I admire their fortitude, being outdoors without shelter in all manner of seemingly hostile weather.
 Plus they seem to have a very pleasant disposition (I have taken care of non-Icelandic horses myself, so I am somewhat familiar with equine behavior).

 We continued onward on our journey along the southern coast of Snæfellsnes, seeing the many other sights there.
 However, Landbrotalaug was very definitely the highlight of the trip.
 I can highly recommend it as a stop.
-I am certain I will be going there again, and for now … I have a most wonderful memory to cherish.
+Certainly I will be going there again.
+For now I have a most wonderful memory to cherish.